arelthia/link-timestamp/readme.md

 Add a link to timestamps on your website.
 When the link is clicked the audio or video will jump to the correct time in the media player.

-== Description ==
+## Description

-Automatically link timestamps
+### Automatically link timestamps
 * Link Timestamp can be configured to automatically link timestamps.
 * Control which post type gets automatically linked from the settings page.
 (Settings > Link Timestamp)
 * Control if timestamps are linked to audio or video.
 (Settings > Link Timestamp) This comes in handy if you have audio and video on the same page.
 * Turn off auto linking on individual pages from the post editor.

-Manually link timestamps
+### Manually link timestamps
 * You can manually add links to your timestamps using the Link Timestamp button in the visual editor

-Link Timestamp will work with the following:
+### Link Timestamp will work with the following:
 *   Vimeo videos
 *   Youtube videos
 * 	Smart Podcast Track Player
 *   Soundcloud Embeded Player
 *   Blubrry PowerPress Players
+*	Libsyn Embedded Player
+* 	Spreaker Embedded Player with JS API
+*	Seriously Simple Podcasting Player
 *   HTML5 <audio> elements
 *   HTML5 <video> elements

+### Control Autolinking
+*	Auto link on single posts that are a specific post type
+*	Auto link on single posts that belong to a specific category

+### Link to a timestamp from a different page
+*	Add `?ltstime=time` to the end of the link.

-== Installation ==
+## Installation

 = Uploading in WordPress Dashboard =